 In the Winter theme we focuses on Narnia and had lots of fun along the way.
 Our teacher dressed up as all the characters!
 We also read The Grinch and did some Grinch themed art and design.
 We learnt about winter clothing too and played lots of games to help us learn what they look like and tried putting them on ourselves.

-In this term we have been learning about the 1950's.
-Not a lot of us are in school this term due to Covid-19 but we are still having lots of fun at home with our 1950's home packs.
+In this term we have been learning about the 1950's and 1960's.
+Not a lot of us were in school at the beginning of this term due to Covid-19 but we are still having lots of fun at home with our 1950's home packs.
 We have been making our own guitars, learning what a record looks like and reading 'Pete the Cat: rocking in my school shoes'.
 We had lots of fun trying on the silly glasses.
+For 1960's, we had The Beatles day in class where we learnt the Makaton symbols for Yellow submarine and did some yellow submarine art.
+We even had a giant inflatable submarine to play with in class!

 The MATP program is a motor activity training program for children with PMLD.
 It makes sports meaningful and gives children an opportunity to try new things and gain physical skills.
 Some activities include knocking down a tower with a beanbag, pulling cones off a rope and doing a barefoot walk.
 We collect points on our individual Special Olympics chart.